Rides in an RV should be fun and lively. But if you are weighing fun over safety, think again.

 RV Seat Belt Laws for all 50 US States

-You have to wear a seatbelt in only 22 of the 50 US states, no matter where you are sitting in the RV.
+You must wear a seatbelt in only 22 of the 50 US states, no matter where you sit in the RV.

-Yet, there are a few exceptions in following the seatbelt laws.
-Although it is appreciable if everyone is wearing a seatbelt, sometimes it’s just not possible.
+Yet, there are a few exceptions to following the seatbelt laws.
+Although it is appreciable if everyone wears a seatbelt, sometimes it’s impossible.

 For instance, the elderly or sick can get a medical exemption from seat belt laws.
-However, they will have to provide a doctor’s note for the exemption.
+However, they must provide a doctor’s note for the exemption.

 Now, without further delay, let’s just right into the seatbelt laws of all 50 US states.
 This list will come in handy if you are always traveling across states.